-Frequently asked questions (FAQ) · Cloudflare Firewall Rules docs
+Firewall Rules FAQ

 " characters require proper escaping.

-An expression built using the Visual Expression Editor in the Firewall Rules UI does not require you to manually escape those special characters.
+An expression built using the Visual Expression Editor does not require you to manually escape those special characters.
 Conveniently, the Expression Builder takes care of any necessary escaping in the final expression by automatically prepending a backslash such that

 \ and